Lake Geneva Championships

-The Lake Geneva Championships or Championnats du lac Léman was a men's and women's open international clay court tennis tournament founded in 1899 and first staged at the Montreux Lawn Tennis Club, Montreux, Switzerland.
-The championships was discontinued in 1938.
+The Lake Geneva Championships or Championnats du lac Léman was a men's and women's open international clay court tennis tournament founded in 1894 as the Montreux International as part of the Swiss Alpine Circuit.
+It first staged at the Montreux Lawn Tennis Club, Territet, Montreux, Switzerland.
+The championships were discontinued in 1938.

 History

+The transition of elite tennis in the Vaud region during the late 19th century reflects the rapid formalization of the sport in Switzerland.
+Between 1894 and 1899, the premier event at Montreux underwent a significant identity shift as it grew from a local club meeting into a major international fixture.

+The Early Years (1894–1896): Originally contested as the Montreux International, the tournament was the centerpiece of the Montreux Lawn Tennis Club.
+During this period, it served as a key stop for British and Continental players traveling the "Alpine Circuit."

+The Transition (1897–1898): As the event's prestige grew, it began to be referred to increasingly by its geographic region.
+In 1897, the tournament started incorporating the "Léman" (Lake Geneva) designation in official reporting to distinguish it as the preeminent championship of the lake's Riviera.

+Establishment of the Title (1899): By 1899, the event was formally consolidated as the Championnats du lac Léman (Lake Geneva Championships).
+This rebranding signaled its status as a permanent international championship, moving away from a simple "club international" to a titled regional major.

-The Lake Geneva Championships were staged at Montreux, Switzerland in 1898.
+The Lake Geneva Championships were staged at Grand Hotel Territet Montreux, Switzerland.
 The championships were usually held in the spring in April or May each year.
 The tournament continued to be staged through till 1938 when they were discontinued just before the start of World War II.

-The tournament sometimes carried the title of the Montreux Grand Hotel Spring Championships or Montreux Spring Meeting or just Montreux Championships.
+The tournament sometimes carried the title of the Montreux Grand Hotel Spring Championships or Montreux Spring Meeting or just Montreux Championships in later years.
 The event was played exclusively at the Montreux Lawn Tennis Club founded in 1890, in the grounds of the Hôtel des Alpes-Grand Hôtel, Territet.